 During the creation of your account, we are asking you to provide personal information, that we can reasonably use to identify you and contact you when needed, such as your name, date of birth, mailing address, e-mail address, telephone number.

 When you access and use the Platform and when you receive Consultations:

 When you access and use the Platform, you can provide the following type of information:

 (i) personal information as described above;

-(ii) all personal information regarding your personal, familial, financial or legal situation (including your employment situation and career goals) you may disclose to our coordinators and professionals that is relevant to provide you with our orientation and counselling services.
+(iv) all personal information regarding your personal, familial, financial or legal situation (including your employment situation and career goals) you may disclose to our coordinators and professionals that is relevant to provide you with our orientation and counseling services.

 When you make or receive a payment through our Platform:

+When you make a payment on our Platform, your credit card information will be collected.
 Any transaction information including your credit card or banking information or other financial data in order to process the payment will be collected and processed by a PCI-compliant third-party provider and will not be collected nor processed by Dialogue.
-Any other personal information you may provide for the purposes of the transaction will be collected and used to process your order only.

 When you access and use our Website: